This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 How Arguments Work takes students through the techniques they will need to respond to readings and make sophisticated arguments in any college class.
 This is a practical guide to argumentation with strategies and templates for the kinds of assignments students will commonly encounter.
 It covers rhetorical concepts in everyday language and explores how arguments can build trust and move readers.

-- Critical Reasoning and Writing: An Open Educational Resource (Levin & Sheley, 2020); Critical Reasoning and Writing: An Open Educational Resource (Levin & Sheley, 2020) – LibreTexts (CC BY-SA)
+- Critical Reasoning and Writing: An Open Educational Resource (Levin and Sheley, 2020); Critical Reasoning and Writing: An Open Educational Resource (Levin and Sheley, 2020) – LibreTexts (CC BY-SA)

 Critical thinking topics (including fallacies), writing exercises, and guidelines on writing argumentative papers in philosophy.